 There is no question; John Williamson is a musical icon of Australia.
 His name is firmly cemented in the culture and fabric of the country he loves.
-His impressive career now spans more than forty five years and he has survived and soared in the entertainment industry whilst most of his ‘colleagues’ have not.
+His impressive career now spans more than 45 years and he has survived and soared in the entertainment industry whilst most of his colleagues have not.

 To his credit are unofficial anthems, tributes to legends and unsung heroes and tender ballads that have captured the spirit of the nation in song unlike any other.